Vectorly/docs/docs/technology.md

 By leveraging existing vector-graphics rendering capabilities on all devices, this codec wouldn't require end-users, OEMs or browsers to install special software to enable playback of these videos.

 __We are still in the early phases of developing this technology__.

-In late 2019, we plan to release several demos and a white paper outlining our technology and progress in more detail.
+You can learn more about the technology in our [whitepaper](https://files.vectorly.io/whitepaper.pdf)

 ## The Core Idea